aisingapore/TagUI/docs/main_concepts.rst

 ---------------
 You have probably noticed that different steps have different ways that they target elements, called **identifiers**.
 Let's look at the different types of identifiers.

-.. note:: The DOM and XPath identifiers only work for Chrome.
+.. note:: The DOM and XPath identifiers only work for Chrome/Edge.
 To automate other browsers, use the Point/Region and Image identifiers.

 .. _dom: